-In fiscal 2017, named executive officers were eligible to participate in the health and welfare programs that are generally available to other Limelight employees, including medical, dental, vision, group life, short-term and long-term disability and supplemental insurance.
+In fiscal 2019, named executive officers were eligible to participate in the health and welfare programs that are generally available to other Limelight employees, including medical, dental, vision, group life, short-term and long-term disability and supplemental insurance.

 We also maintain a tax-qualified 401(k) plan, and an ESPP, which are broadly available to our general U.S. based employee population.
 Under the 401(k) plan, all of our employees are eligible to participate.
 We provide a matching contribution as follows: a dollar-for-dollar (100%) match on an eligible employee's deferral that does not exceed three percent (3%) of compensation for the year and a fifty percent (50%) match on the next two percent (2%) of the employee's deferrals.
 We do not provide defined benefit pension plans or defined contribution retirement plans to our executive officers or other employees other than (i) the 401(k) plan or (ii) as required in certain countries other than the United States for legal or competitive reasons.
 Under the ESPP, eligible participants, including our named executive officers, may purchase shares of our common stock at 85% of the lower price on either the first day of a six-month offering period, or the last day of that offering period.
 There are two offering periods each year, and participants may purchase up to \$25,000 in our common stock under the ESPP each calendar year.
+Subject to the number of shares remaining in the share reserve, the maximum number of shares purchaselbe by any participant on any one purchase date for any purchase period, including the current period, may not exceed 5,000 shares.

 The 401(k) plan, ESPP, and other generally available benefit programs allow us to remain competitive, and we believe that the availability of such benefit programs enhances employee loyalty and productivity.
 The benefit programs are primarily intended to provide all eligible employees with competitive and quality healthcare, financial protection for retirement, and enhanced health and productivity.
 These benefit programs typically do not factor into decisions regarding executive compensation packages.
 The Board or Compensation Committee, at its discretion, can also authorize certain executive perquisites.
-Other than the housing allowance for Mr. Lento, none were authorized for fiscal 2017.
+Other than the housing allowance for Mr. Lento, none were authorized for fiscal 2019.